coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE.md

 <!--
-If reporting a bug in Fedore CoreOS, please include the output of `rpm-ostree status`.
+If reporting a bug in Fedora CoreOS, please include the output of `rpm-ostree status`.
 -->